 There are LOADS out there to look at.
 Here are a few I often recommend:

-- The CV and application resources on the C+P website
+- The CV and application resources on the Careers and Placements website

 - The CV and cover letter resources on the Prospects website